 Next comes the layer for the deployment of the system.
 Before we can deploy the DAG, we need to bring in code that will convert the DAG into specific configurations like YAML files, HCL scripts, or just by directly using a cloud provider API.
 For that, Torque gives you code that implements different deployment providers.
 Again, since this is code, you can use ones prepared by Torque’s team, or you can make your own.
 That means an expert who has been there many times can create a deployment provider type that anybody else can use.

 And the last step before deploying, you’ll need to create a deployment object that is essentially a list of deployment providers that you want to use for deploying your DAG.
 You hand this directory to Torque Framework and tell it: torque deployment apply staging, and Torque Framework converts the DAG using code from deployment providers listed in the deployment object into cloud instances.

 And now, we have come to the part where we can clearly see how the complexity of the system stays the same after we add an entirely new deployment, like production.
 All we need to do is create another deployment object with a list of production-grade deployment providers, and voila, one command and the production deployment is up and running.

 Of course, the same goes for your development environment, too.
 That’s because, for Torque’s Framework, your development environment is just another deployment with Docker Compose deployment providers optimized for developer experience.

 O(c + l + p + d) = O(N)

 p – number of provider types

 And that’s how the order of complexity in your cloud system can go from exponential to linear, making it much easier to manage, even as it grows.

-I know this might have created a number of questions for you.
-Please, check out our GitHub, use our contact form, or follow us here for more blog posts.
+I know this may have created a number of questions for you.
+Please, check out our GitHub, follow us here for more blog posts, or use our contact form at torque.cloud.
 We’d love to hear from you!